With gas and diplomacy, Russia embraces Cold War foe Pakistan

 A Russian company, according to defence minister Khan, is eying up a deal to take over the disused Soviet-built steel mills.

-Reporting by Drazen Jorgic; Additional reporting by Oksana Kobzeva in MOSCOW and Sanjeev Miglani in NEW DELHI; Editing by Alex Richardson
+Reporting by Drazen Jorgic; Additional reporting by Oksana Kobzeva and Andrey Ostroukh in Moscow in MOSCOW and Sanjeev Miglani in NEW DELHI; Editing by Alex Richardson